 Photo courtesy of KION News Channel 5/46.
-Full article and video available here.
+Photo and article credits to Kion 546 News Channels.

 Santa Cruz County, California recently acquired 6 BLU-MED® mobile hospitals from the state.
 The mobile hospitals will be used to provide emergency and medical response services following man-made or natural disasters including earthquakes, fires, and mud slides.
 “The goal is to be ready for anything,” stated Nancy Yellin, Medical Reserve Coordinator.

 A demonstration and training exercise was held at Watsonville Community Hospital to familiarize crews, emergency management staff, and medical reserve teams with the rapid setup and operation of a multi-functional mobile hospital, should critical infrastructure be damaged.
 “We want to make sure we can provide the necessary medical care to the members of the public,” explained Brenda Brenner, the Emergency Medical Services Administrator for Santa Cruz county.